thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector/security-subsection-anonymous.md

 **Anonymous** is the simplest option: no credentials are required to publish/subscribe on the MQTT broker.
-It can be useful for testing <br/> (e.g., public test brokers) [like test.mosquitto.org](https://test.mosquitto.org/), but *not recommended for production*, because it allows unattended access.
+It can be useful for testing <br/> (e.g., public test brokers), but not recommended for production because it allows unattended access..

 {% assign securityBasic = '
     ===
         image: /images/gateway/mqtt-connector/security-basic-anonymous-subsection-1-ce.png,
-        title: **Anonymous** - The simplest mode for authentication;
     '
 %}